-(1) The most obvious conclusion we can draw from this first graph is the DQN is more sample efficient than NFQ.
+(1) The most obvious conclusion we can draw from this first graph is that DQN is more sample efficient than NFQ.
 But, if you pay attention to the curves, you notice how NFQ is also noisier than DQN.
 This is one of the most important improvements we accomplished so far.

-(2) As you can see, they both pass the cart-pole environment, but DQN takes about 250 episodes while NFQ takes almost 2,500 episodes.
-That's a tenfold reduction in samples.
-(3) Here you can see the same trend in sample efficiency, but with time steps instead of episodes: DQN takes about 50,000 experience tuples while NFQ uses about 250,000.
-(4) But, DQN takes more training time than NFQ to pass the environment.
-Now, by training time here I mean the time from the beginning to the end of all episodes, not just computation. ← (5) In terms of wall-clock time (that is training time, and statistics calculation, evaluation steps, etc) they are both about
+- H (2) As you can see, they both pass the cart-pole environment, but DQN takes approximately a50 episodes while NFQ takes almost 2,500 episodes.
+That's a tenfold reduction in samples. - (3) Here you can see the same trend in sample efficiency, but with time steps instead of episodes: DQN takes about 50,000 experience tuples, while NFQ uses about 250,000. - (4) But DQN takes more training time than NFQ to pass the environment.
+By training time, I mean the time from the beginning to the end of all episodes, not just computation.

+(5) In terms of wall-clock time (that's training time, statistics calculation, evaluation steps, and so on), they're both approximately five minutes.